 The Oregon Executive MBA Business Capstone Project

 The Capstone Project completes the Oregon Executive MBA.
 Students individually develop, research, and analyze a new business opportunity for their firm in an integrative, hands-on learning experience that can take the form of a business plan or a feasibility study.
 The Capstone Project covers both strategy formulation and strategic implementation issues and serves as an important return on investment opportunity for student sponsors.
 Students develop the business project throughout the second year of the program and are supported by an individual faculty advisor.

-(BA 740, 7 credits spread over 3 terms) Bill Etheredge, Scott Chambers, Dave Davies, Gudrun Granholm, Michele Henney, Kathy Long Holland, Linda Weston, Doug Wilson
+(BA 740, 7 credits spread over 3 terms) Scott Chambers, Jim Coonan, Scott Grout, Scott Jenkins, Pam Knowles, Michele Henney, Kathy Long Holland, Jim Noonan, Steve Sterba, Jen Welander, Linda Weston, Doug Wilson, Stew Yaguda

 View Examples of Capstone Projects (PDF)